wdi-lab/monorepo/README.md

 1. Create a new directory in `packages/` or `services/`
 2. Initialize with `package.json`
-3. Use workspace protocol for internal dependencies: `"ui": "workspace:*"`
+3. Use workspace protocol for internal dependencies: `"@lib/ui": "workspace:*"`
 4. Use catalog for common dependencies: `"react": "catalog:"`

 ## Scripts Reference